-Visiting Sacred Valley, many take to the Incan Trail for hiking and camping.
-For those wanting to be pampered as they explore the sites, Belmond Palacio Nazarenas knows how to do it right.
+For those wanting to be pampered as they explore the sites of the Sacred Valley, Belmond Palacio Nazarenas knows how to do it right.
 The highly rated property's onsite spa is world-class, and accommodations boast Inca stonework and mountain views.

 22. Hong Kong

 Besides its impressive skyline, you'll find historical Chinese architecture in Ngong Ping village and enjoy serenity at the Buddhist Chi Lin Nunnery.
-Of course, shopping and Chinese food are also highlights of TripAdvisor's No. 22 city in the world.
+Of course, shopping and food are also highlights.

 Stay: The Upper House

-Catch the impressive skyline from your very own windows in the city's top hotel, as rated by travelers.
-The intimate and luxurious Upper House offers some of the city's largest rooms and provides views of Hong Kong Harbour or the island.
+Catch the impressive skyline from your very own windows in one of the city's top hotel.
+The intimate and luxurious Upper House offers some of Hong Kong's largest rooms and provides views of the Harbour or the island.

 21. Hurghada, Egypt

-With turquoise blue waters and powder-soft sand, Egypt's Red Sea coastal resort town of Hurghada should be on your radar if you have been there and done that in Hawaii and the Caribbean.
+With turquoise blue waters and powder-soft sand, Egypt's Red Sea coastal resort town of Hurghada should be on your radar.
 A renowned beach escape for Europeans, Americans have yet to discover this stunning town with some of the clearest snorkeling sites on earth.

 Stay: The Oberoi Beach Resort Sahl Hasheesh

-To best enjoy Hurghada's beaches, stay at the No. 1 resort in the area, situated on 48 acres along the Red Sea.
+Situated on 48 acres along the Red Sea, the Oberoi Beach Resort offers access to some of the city's best beaches.
 Suites provide sea views, and you can enjoy water sports and PADI-certified dives.

 20. Jaipur, India

-Nicknamed the "Pink City" because of its pink-hued buildings, Jaipur makes the top 20 thanks to exquisite sites like Jaigarh Fort, City Palace, Amber Fort and the grand, red-and-pink Hawa Mahal palace, which was built in 1799.
+Nicknamed the "Pink City" because of its pink-hued buildings, Jaipur boasts exquisite sites like Jaigarh Fort, City Palace, Amber Fort and the 1799 grand Hawa Mahal Palace.

-Travelers find the city's attractions to be not only culturally significant, but stunning.
-HotelLover2009 of the United Kingdom called Amber Fort in particular "
+Travelers find the city's attractions to be not only culturally significant but also absolutely stunning.

 Stay: The Oberoi Rajvilas

-Made with the same sandstone that gives the city its pink hue, this 32-acre resort provides ordinary travelers the same luxuries enjoyed by Indian princes.
+Made with the same sandstone that gives the city its pink hue, the 32-acre Oberoi Rajvilas provides ordinary travelers with the same luxuries enjoyed by Indian princes.

 19. Kathmandu, Nepal

-Mount Everest may be out of reach (Nepal recently shut down admittance to Base Camp to help restore and clean the mountain), but visitors can still enjoy the ancient sites of its closest major city, Kathmandu.
+Mount Everest may be out of reach for most people, but visitors can still enjoy the ancient sites of its closest major city, Kathmandu.
 From climbing the smaller mountains of Nepal (or just getting a taste of the trails) to visiting Nepalese temples and shrines, Kathmandu offers a memorable vacation experience rooted in history and natural wonders.